 Selected themes of historical and contemporary interest.

-HIST 5120 History of Cuisine and Culture

-Overview of food and human society from early human civilization to the modern era.
-The course will emphasize changes in food production and consumption as well as the development of ethnic and cultural differences in cuisine.

-HIST 5201 The Ancient Near East

-The history of Ancient Egypt and Mesopotamia, with emphasis on political structures, social institutions, and cultural developments.

-HIST 5202 Hellenistic Greece and Rome

-A study of Mediterranean civilization from the era of Alexander the Great through the fall of the Roman Empire.
-Greco-Roman contributions to western cultural traditions will be emphasized.

-HIST 5205 Europe in the Age of Louis XIV, 1648-1750

-A study of major trends in European history from the Peace of Westphalia to the Enlightenment.
-Cultural, social, and political achievements of European countries will be stressed.

-HIST 5206 Revolutionary Europe, 1750-1815

-A study of major developments in Europe from the Enlightenment through the defeat of Napoleon.
-The impact of the French Revolution will be emphasized.

-HIST 5207 Europe, 1815-1914

-A survey of the leading developments of the period in Europe, including social and nationalistic trends.
-Emphasis is placed on factors leading to World War I.

-HIST 5208 Europe, 1914-1945

-A survey of the lost generation living in a society broken and disillusioned by World War I.

-HIST 5209 Europe Since 1945

-A study of European domestic and international affairs since 1945 with emphasis upon the major states.

-HIST 5301 Britain to 1603

-History of the British Isles from prehistory to the advent of the Stuarts, with emphasis on political, social, economic, and cultural developments.

-HIST 5302 Britain Since 1603

-History of the British Isles from 1603 to the present, with emphasis on political, imperial, social, and economic developments.

-HIST 5303 English Constitutional History

-A study of the development of English judicial and governmental institutions from the Anglo-Saxon period to the present.

-HIST 5401 Slavic Europe to 1815

-History of Slavic Europe from the early Middle Ages to the end of the Napoleonic Wars.
-The course will examine the history of Russian and other Slavic peoples, with an emphasis on political, religious, social, and economic developments.

-HIST 5402 Slavic Europe Since 1815

-History of Slavic Europe from 1815 to the present.
+HIST 5120 History of Cuisine and Culture 3-0- 3 Overview of food and human society from early human civilization to the moder course will emphasize changes in food production and consumption as well as th ment of ethnic and cultural differences in cuisine. e de velop HIST 5201 The Ancient Near East 3-0- 3 The history of Ancient Egypt and Mesopotamia, with emphasis on political social institutions, and cultural developments. structures, HIST 5202 Hellenistic Greece and Rome 3-0- 3 A study of Mediterranean civilization from the era of Alexander the Great through the Roman Empire.
+Greco-Roman contributions to western cultural traditions w phasized. in oc cin HIST 5205 Europe in the Age of Louis XIV, 1648-1750 3-0- 3 A study of major trends in European history from the Peace of Westphalia to the ment.
+Cultural, social, and political achievements of European countries will be HIST 5206 Revolutionary Europe, 1750-1815 3-0- 3 A study of major developments in Europe from the Enlightenment through the Napoleon.
+The impact of the French Revolution will be emphasized. dereut of HIST 5207 Europe, 1815-1914 3-0- 3 A survey of the leading developments of the period in Europe, including social and istic trends.
+Emphasis is placed on factors leading to World War I. a manomar HIST 5208 Europe, 1914-1945 3-0- 3 A survey of the lost generation living in a society broken and disillusioned by Wo HIST 5209 Europe Since 1945 3-0- 3 A study of European domestic and international affairs since 1945 with emphasi s upon the major states.
+1 HIST 5301 Britain to 1603 3-0- 3 History of the British Isles from prehistory to the advent of the Stuarts, with en political, social, economic, and cultural developments. • HIST 5302 Britain Since 1603 3-0- 3 History of the British Isles from 1603 to the present, with emphasis on political , imperial, social, and economic developments.
+HIST 5303 English Constitutional History 3-0- 3 A study of the development of English judicial and governmental institutions s from the Anglo-Saxon period to the present.
+HIST 5401 Slavic Europe to 1815 3-0- 3 History of Slavic Europe from the early Middle Ages to the end of the Napoleonic Wars.
+The course will examine the history of Russian and other Slavic peoples, with an en nphasis on political, religious, social, and economic developments.
+HIST 5402 Slavic Europe Since 1815 3-0- 3 History of Slavic Europe from 1815 to the present.
 The course will examine the history of Russian and other Slavic peoples in the modern period.

-HIST 5500 German History, 1700-1945

-An in-depth study of German history from the rise of Brandenburg-Prussia to the fall of Nazi Germany.
-Topic areas include social, political, intellectual, cultural, diplomatic, and gender history.
+HIST 5500 German History, 1700-1945 3-0- 3 An in-depth study of German history from the rise of Brandenburg-Prussia to Nazi Germany.
+Topic areas include social, political, intellectual, cultural, diplo matic, and gender history.